ErpNetDocs/dev/domain-api/data-manipulation/erpnet-action.md

 	}
 }
 ```
-The purpose of this annotation is to provide a better way to import, update, or create data.
+The purpose of this annotation is to provide a better way to update, create, merge or delete data.
 The value of the @erpnet.action annotation determines the type of operation that will be performed using the provided JSON data.

 ## Allowed values